mpounsett/nagiosplugin/doc/api/core.rst

    .. attribute:: perfdata

-      List of strings representing a single bit of performance data each.
+      List of strings representing a single bit of :term:`performance data` each.

 Resource